 Students in isolation spaces through LSU Residential Life are given information on meals, health care, and academic support through a COVID-19 advocacy coordinator.
 Students should check their LSU email address daily for updates.

 Food and drink are prohibited in the classrooms.
 Faculty teaching class sections with 100 or more students may opt for a hybrid format where only 50% of students are in the classroom each day if the community trigger identified above is above 10%.
 When it drops below 10% for two consecutive weeks, all large classes resume full classroom occupancy.
-Event management staff will be retained and strategically located to facilitate classroom mask enforcement.
 For classrooms with more than 250 students, additional training will be provided for instructional faculty to help ensure classroom safety.

 Dining staff will take extra precautions to keep themselves and students safe.
 Facilities will be thoroughly cleaned multiple times each day, surfaces will be continuously cleaned and disinfected, and hand sanitizer will be available at entrances and exits.
 Dining halls and retail services will have designated entrances and exits, and use plexiglass barriers to separate cashiers and guests when physical distancing is not allowed due to limited space.

-The LSU Student Health Center is open and committed to meeting the health and wellness needs of students with telehealth visits in the Medical Clinic, Mental Health Service, and Wellness and Health Promotion.
-In addition, onsite Medical Clinic visits and COVID-19 testing are available, by appointment only, and onsite priority visits are available in Mental Health Service and Wellness and Health Promotion, as needed.
+The LSU Student Health Center is open and committed to meeting the health and wellness needs of students in the Medical Clinic, Mental Health Service, and Wellness and Health Promotion.
+In addition, onsite Medical Clinic visits and COVID-19 testing are available, and onsite priority visits are available in Mental Health Service and Wellness and Health Promotion.
 Please visit lsu.edu/shc for details.

 Buildings will continue to be locked and unlocked on a daily basis.
 Building hours are 7:00 a.m. to 9:00 p.m. on weekdays.